matestack/matestack-ui-core/docs/guides/essential/01_setup.md

 # Essential Guide 1: Setup

-Welcome to the first part of the 10-step-guide of setting up a working Rails CRUD app with `matestack-ui-core`!
+Welcome to the first part of our essential guide about building a web application with matestack.

 ## Introduction

 In this guide, we will
 - create a new Rails application
 - install `matestack-ui-core`